fczuardi/ln-nodes-info/README.md

 Yes, I think I made some trade-offs in order to have a deliverable in time.
 For example: I used some good-enough-for-demo sats conversion to BTC that does not take into account possible floating point problems, it's marked in the code as a `TODO` for later.
-Another tradeoff, was the use of a simple auto refresh using meta tags for this first version, instead of a proper button or pull-to-refresh mechanism.
+Another tradeoff, was the use of a simple refresh-the-whole-page button for this first version, instead of a proper button or pull-to-refresh mechanism.
 Another area that I would like to explore with more time are the build and deployment possibilities in the Svelte ecossystem, as well as all sorts of other optimizations.